Every year, applicants tell us that they enjoy auditioning at Trinity Laban.

-Where appropriate, please provide a backing track on an iPod/mp3 player.
+You may also bring a backing track on an iPod/mp3 player if you would prefer.
 All stereos are equipped with 2.5mm jacks and this is our preferred method of playback.
 You can also use any phone or digital devise that has a headphone jack.
 Any device with a headphone jack can then be plugged into our sound system.
-Please ensure you bring an appropriate adaptor for your device
+Please ensure you bring an appropriate adaptor for your device.

 Applicants will be asked to perform their first-choice audition song and monologue.

 You might not be asked to perform all pieces on the day.
 Applicants may be asked back to present further selected prepared repertoire where required.

 Your choice of musical theatre performance is entirely up to you.
 There is no date or gender stipulation as to your choice of performance piece, however, the songs should represent your identity and be contrasting in style.
 For example; an up-tempo and a ballad that will allow you to show different Musical Theatre vocal styles.